nishantjr/ml-tableau/docs/tableau.md

                          \deflist_1 \combineDefList (D_2 \mapsto \phi)   \deflist_2 &= \deflist_1 (D_2 \mapsto \phi) \combineDefList \deflist_2 \qquad\text{otherwise.}\\
     \end{align*}

-    For a definition list $\deflist$, the denotation of a definition constant is given by:
+    For a definition list $\deflist$, the denotation of a fixedpoint constant is given by:
     $$\denotation{D} = \denotation{\deflist[D]}$$.

 Definition (Assertion)

 :   An *assertion* is either:

     1.  a pair of an element variable and a pattern, denoted $\matches{e}{\phi}$,